yangshun/tech-interview-handbook/contents/coding-interview-techniques.md

 If your solution contains code to create new data structures to do intermediate processing/caching, memory space is being allocated and can sometimes be seen as a negative.
 A trick to get around this is by overwriting values in the original input array so that you are not allocating any new space in your code.
 However, be careful not to destroy the input data in irreversible ways if you need to use it in subsequent parts of your code.

-A possible way which works (but you should never use outside of coding interviews) is to mutate the original array and use it as a hashmap to store intermediate data.
+A possible way which works (but you should never use outside of coding interviews) is to mutate the original array and use it as a hash table to store intermediate data.
 Refer to the example below.

 Note that in Software Engineering, mutating input data is generally frowned upon and makes your code harder to read and maintain, so changing data in-place is mostly something you should do only in coding interviews.